ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### Recent News

+* Mar, 2025: Check out our [interactive live demo](https://kronosai.co/live-demo) on photonic simulation!

+* Feb, 2025: I started to work at KronosAI as a founding member of technical staff!

 * Jan, 2025: [Superstep wavefield propagation](https://doi.org/10.1016/j.wavemoti.2024.103489) was published in Wave Motion!

 * Dec, 2024: [WISER](https://doi.org/10.1190/geo2024-0483.1) was published in Geophysics!